+44 020 7843 1800

 Maintaining a Healthy Weight

-Your energy requirements are likely to be greater when you are sick but it can be difficult eat enough when you are ill if you have lost your appetite.
+Your energy requirements are likely to be greater when you are sick but it can be difficult to eat enough when you are ill or if you have lost your appetite.

-Unintended weight loss loose clothes etc should always be taken seriously.
+Unintended weight loss should always be taken seriously.
 Weight loss can be a warning sign of the presence of an infection, or another condition.
 It is important to seek early advice from your doctor or HIV dietitian who can work with you to regain your appetite.
-Losing just 3% of your body weight can significantly increase your chances of becoming ill because of HIV.

 Tips to help maintain a healthy body weight